ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: Cross-Domain Cross-Lingual Analyses

-We perform zero-shot cross-lingual transfer from English to Arabic, Hindi, Italian, and German by fine-tuning multilingual models using the English subset of ReadMe++.
-For comparison, we also fine-tune these models on the same amount of training and validation sentences that we randomly sample from CEFR-SP Wiki-Auto \cite{cefr} and the full English CompDS \cite{brunato}.
-We evaluate on the Arabic and Hindi test sets from ReadMe++ as well as Italian CompDS \cite{brunato} and German TextComplexityDE \cite{tcde}.
-Since CompDS and TextComplexityDE rate on scales from 1-7 instead of 1-6 we included level 7 into CEFR rating C2.
-Both datasets had only few level 7 sentences.
-Results are shown Table~\ref{tab:cross-lingual}.
-Models fine-tuned using ReadMe++ achieve better cross-lingual transfer capabilities than models fine-tuned using CEFR-SP or CompDS across all tested languages.
-In several cases, training on ReadMe++ leads to a 50\% increase in F1 score and double the correlation value over other datasets.
+We perform zero-shot cross-lingual transfer from English to 6 different languages by fine-tuning multilingual models using the English subset of {\sc ReadMe++}.
+For comparison, we also fine-tune on the same number of train/valid sentences that we randomly sample from the open-sourced Wikipedia-based portion of CEFR-SP \cite{cefr} and the full English CompDS \cite{brunato} corpora.
+We evaluate on the Arabic, Hindi, French, and Russian test sets from {\sc ReadMe++}, as well as Italian CompDS \cite{brunato} and German TextComplexityDE \cite{tcde}.
+Since CompDS and TextComplexityDE rate on scales from 1-7 instead of 1-6 but have only a few level-7 sentences, we merged their level 6 and 7 together.
+The results are shown in Table~\ref{tab:cross-lingual} for XLMR$_{L}$, where we find that \textbf{the model fine-tuned using {\sc ReadMe++} performs much better cross-lingual transfer across all tested languages} compared to models fine-tuned using CEFR-SP or CompDS, reaching high correlation values of 0.7 in most languages.
+In several cases, training on {\sc ReadMe++} leads to a 50\% increase in performance.
+This trend is also observed across several models which we report in Appendix~\ref{app:cross-lingual-transfer}.

-\paragraph{Unsupervised models struggle with transliterations.} We study the effect of transliterated words in Arabic and Hindi on the language-model based unsupervised scores.
-RSRS assumes that all unseen words by the model's tokenizer are rare, difficult words that should be assigned higher weights.
-With the constant emergence of new words that get transliterated from other languages, the language model losses of those words would also be high.
-For example, these could be names of new figures in politics, emerging diseases, or even historical names that the language model never saw during pre-training.
-We hypothesize that this design choice in RSRS degrades performance since many of those transliterated words do not add to the difficulty level of the sentence and could be highly familiar to readers.

-To test this hypothesis, we asked Arabic and Hindi annotators to indicate if a sentence contains transliterated words when performing rank-and-rate annotation.
-This resulted in 320 sentences with transliterations in Arabic (16.45\% of Arabic data) and 561 sentences in Hindi (36.81\% of Hindi data).
-We penalize the RSRS scores of those sentences as follows:

-where $\lambda$ is a penalty factor and $S$ is the length of the sentence.
-The objective is to analyze whether decreasing those scores results in higher correlation with human ratings, since we assume transliterations cause RSRS scores to be unreasonably high.

-The results are show in Figure~\ref{fig:effect-transliteration} for 0.1 increments of $\lambda$ using several language models.
-The trends in the plots clearly corroborate with our hypothesis; the correlation increasing as the penalty becomes higher up to a certain level.
-The improvement is more significant to monolingual models, reaching up to 6-7\%, compared with that of multilingual models that reaches up to 1-3\%.
-Multilingual models appear to be more robust to the spurious correlation caused by transliterations, yet it degrades performance for monolingual models, which provides insight to the performance gap observed in Section~\ref{sec:unsup}.
-These observations indicate that careful consideration for transliterations should be given in the design of future unsupervised methods.